elc45/celeri/Example-notebooks.md

 - TBD

 # What we have:
 - `ben_hmatrix_tests.ipynb`: Contains a full direct dense solve, an iterative H-matrix solve, and an iterative dense solve.
-Features a clear example of linear operator preconditioning.  [demo, diagnostic, should polish]
+Features a clear example of linear operator preconditioning.  [demo, diagnostic, should polish, CURRENTLY BROKEN WITH SOME SLIP RATE CONSTRAINT ISSUE.]

 - `celeri_anatolia_eigen.ipynb`: Contains Anatolia example with classic full direct dense solve and KL solve.
 Nice examples of Matplotlib graphics. [demo, diagnostic, should polish]